BE A HERO

 Join our Mission to Raise £50,000!

-Little is known about FIRES.
-With no clear cause, no definitive treatment, and most heartbreakingly no cure.
-Whilst it’s thought to be a rare immune/inflammatory response to a minor viral infection, research is only just beginning to uncover its mechanisms.
+Little is known about NORSE and FIRES, with no clear cause, no definitive treatment, and most heartbreakingly no cure.
+Whilst it’s thought to be a rare immune / inflammatory response to a minor virus/illness, research is only just beginning to uncover its mechanisms.

-Medical research is the key to unlocking answers, and funding is crucial to driving progress.
-Without research, FIRES and NORSE will continue to steal the lives of innocent healthy children and adults, devastating families lives.
+Funding medical research is the key to unlocking answers into these rare epilepsies.
+Without research, NORSE and FIRES will continue to steal the lives of innocent healthy children and adults - devastating families lives.

-Every donation, no matter how big or small, takes us a step closer to understanding this disease, improving treatments, and ultimately finding a cure.
+Every donation, no matter how big or small, takes us a step closer to understanding this epilepsy, improving treatments, and ultimately finding a cure.

 MEET DAISY THE SUPER THERAPY DOG